IgniteUI/help-topics/topics/02_Controls/igDataChart/00_Overview/~igDataChart_Overview.md

 			</td>

 			<td>
-				Ignite UI is built on top of these frameworks:
+				%%ProductName%% is built on top of these frameworks:

 				<ul>
 					<li>